Top 7 Dog Friendly Beaches in Alabama 2025

 2. Dauphin Island East End Public Beach – AL

 The beach has a calm and peaceful environment.
 So, watching the beautiful sunset with furry friends is mesmerizing.
-Pets are welcome while leashed all the time.
+Pets are welcome as long as they are leashed at all times.
 Owners must clean up the waste of their paw buddies.
-Packing a lunch would be a good idea as only one cafe is nearby.
+Packing a lunch would be a good idea, as there is only one cafe nearby.

 Dauphin Island East End Beach